juliasilge/supervised-ML-case-studies-course/slides/chapter1_01.md

 - Regression
 - Classification

-Notes: The two types of models we'll train in this course are regression and classification.
+Notes: The two types of models we'll train in this course are **regression** and **classification**.
 Think of regression models as predicting numeric, continuous quantities and classification models as predicting discrete quantities or class membership or labels.

 ---